 - Students are not allowed to read more novels by the same author to make sure they read a variety of styles.

-- All novels need to be originally written in English, so that means the United Kingdom, the United States, South-Africa, Australia, Jamaica, etc. The only exception is that you are allowed to read a winning novel from the Man Booker International Prize list (from 2018 onwards, also the longlist).
-Only one such novel is allowed.
+- All novels need to be originally written in English, so that means the United Kingdom, the United States, South-Africa, Australia, Jamaica, etc.

 Students must keep their reading list on Goodreads (https://www.goodreads.com) on a separate shelf named ‘reading list’.